 - GRE scores of at least 148 on quantitative reasoning and at least 150 on verbal reasoning.

-- Written statement of goals and objectives (the personal statement) that clearly identifies the applicant’s research and curriculum interests and explains how admission to the program relates to his/her previous research experience.
+- Written statement of goals and objectives that identifies the applicant’s research and curriculum interests and explains how admission to the program will facilitate his/her professional objectives

 - Current resume and three letters of recommendation.

 The Doctor of Philosophy in Medical Sciences requires a minimum of 43 credits including 9 credits of dissertation.
-The program is designed to be completed in 4 years.
-The 43 required credits are specified in the student’s plan of study and normally include:
+The program is designed to be completed in 4 to 5 years.